Initial-Light/CPP-Basic-Programs/README.md

 ### CPlusPlus 1

-This folder contains all the programs that I've written from CoSci139 in Los Angeles City College.
+This folder contains all the programs that I've written from CoSci139 with Professor Flores in Los Angeles City College.

 ### CPlusPlus 2

-This folder contains all the programs that I've written from CoSci140 in Los Angeles City College.
+This folder contains all the programs that I've written from CoSci140 with Professor Flores in Los Angeles City College.